Why SMART Goals Work Better Than Regular Goals

 - There’s no real structure behind them

-SMART goals work so well because they directly remove each of these failure points.
+SMART goals are effective because they directly address each of these common failure points.

 They: